testmunk/docs/steps.rst

 	Description coming soon!

-	Then I wait up to 5 seconds for the "accLabel" screen to appear
+	Then I wait up to 5 seconds for the "id" screen to appear

 .. admonition:: teststep android

 	Description coming soon!

-	Then I wait upto 5 seconds for the "accLabel" screen to appear
+	Then I wait upto 5 seconds for the "id" screen to appear

 .. admonition:: teststep android